infix

 const char* my_types =

-// Create readable aliases for primitives.
+// Create readable aliases for any type.

 "@UserID = uint64;"